-As we once again eclipse the $1 USD trillion mark for total credit card debts outstanding, this short 3 and half minute video will give you a better understanding of one way US citizens have switched from being savers first and credit consumers second, to a more habitualized consume via credit cards first, and save later culture.
+As we again eclipse the USD 1 trillion mark for full credit card debts outstanding, this short 3 and half minute video can give you a better understanding as to how US citizens have switched from being savers first and credit consumers second.
+We are now a more frequent consume via credit cards first, and save later (if at all) culture.

 The timing of substantial consumer credit card loans followed shortly after the USA moved from a pseudo-sound money standard (Bretton Woods era) into a full floating fiat currency standard (Petrodollar era).

-Modern electronic banking services and digital payments have been growing not only in the USA, but also around the world in both developed and emerging markets.
+New electronic banking services and digital payments have been growing not only in the USA but also around the world in both developed and emerging markets.

-Governments, central banks, large multinational corporations, and even large endowment funds have been increasingly pushing for a more cashless world economy (especially concentrating their efforts in high cash usage continents like Africa, throughout Latin America, and in Southwest Asia).
+Governments, central banks, large multinational corporations, and even significant endowment funds have been increasingly pushing for a more cashless world economy (mainly concentrating their efforts in high cash usage continents like Africa, throughout Latin America, and in Southwest Asia).

 Cashless promoters argue that having a paper trail and digital record for all transactions could help decrease crime, money laundering, terrorism, and tax evasion.
-There are of course various counterpoints against these cashless promotions.
-Nonetheless, the war on cash is currently being won by multi-billionaire, government, and corporate sponsors.
+There are, of course, various counterpoints against these cashless promotions.
+Nonetheless, the war on cash is currently getting won by multi-billionaire, government, and corporate sponsors.

-For example in 2015, France lowered the legal limit of cash use in transactions to only 1000 euros or less.
-It’s finance minister at the time stated he would “fight against the use of cash and anonymity in the French economy” in order to prevent low-cost terrorist acts which he claimed feeds off fraud, money laundering, and petty drug trafficking.
+For example, in 2015, France lowered the legal limit of cash used in transactions to only 1000 euros or less.
+Its finance minister at the time stated he would “fight against the use of cash and anonymity in the French economy” to prevent low-cost terrorist acts which he claimed feeds off fraud, money laundering, and petty drug trafficking.

-India (the 2nd largest nation in the world) was a recent guinea pig of growing cashless policies.
-Of course authorities there cite the usual reasons for recently banning 500 and 1000 rupee notes... fighting terror, tax evasion, drug dealers, etc.
+India (the 2nd most populated nation in the world) was a recent guinea pig of growing cashless policies.
+Of course, authorities there cite the usual reasons for recently banning 500 and 1000 rupee notes.
+Again supposedly to help in fighting terror, tax evasion, drug dealers, etc.